-PRE OR POST NUPTIAL AGREEMENTS - A prenuptial agreement is a legal contract you enter into between you and your spouse-to-be before the marriage.
-The purpose of a prenup is to ensure that you and your spouse-to-be enter into the marriage with a clear understanding on the division of finances in the event of a divorce or death.
-The terms of a prenup can vary, depending on your mutual wishes.
+PRE OR POST-NUPTUAL AGREEMENTS - A Pre-Nuptual Agreement is a legal contract (agreement) you enter into between you and your spouse-to-be before the marriage.
+The purpose of the agreement is to ensure that you and your spouse-to-be enter into the marriage with a clear understanding on the division of finances in the event of a divorce or separation.
+The terms of the agreement can vary, depending on your mutual wishes.
 It can cover how to split property purchased during the marriage.
 It can also cover how to split items you both owned prior to the marriage.
-Prenups can also decide who will pay specific bills over the course of the marriage, or payment of alimony or any number of mutual agreements.
+Pre-Nuptual Agreements can also decide who will pay specific bills over the course of the marriage, or payment of alimony or any number of mutual agreements.

 POWER OF ATTORNEY - A power of attorney is a legal document that gives someone you choose the power to act in your place.
 In case you ever become mentally incapacitated, you'll need what are known as "durable" powers of attorney for medical care and finances.

 GUARDIANSHIP - a guardianship is a legal relationship that gives one or more individuals or agencies the responsibility of the personal affairs of the protected person.
 A protected person is someone who has been determined by the court to be either incompetent or incapacitated.